Skyrocketing Oil Prices Stump Experts

 Executives from the country's top oil companies say they are not to blame for rising prices at the pump and offer an array of reasons why gas costs more and offer some ideas on how to solve the problem.

 Executives from the giant oil companies say it's partly the fault of "speculators" or financial players.
 Key financial players say it's really a question of limited supply and expanding global demand.
-Some members of Congress accuse the
+Some members of Congress accuse the Organization of the Petroleum Exporting Countries for bottling up some of its production capacity.
+And OPEC blames speculators, wasteful U.S. consumers and feckless U.S. policy.

 Almost everyone points at China's growing appetite for fuel.